Privacy Policy

 When registering for the newsletter, we also store the IP address assigned by the Internet service provider (ISP) to the computer system used by the data subject at the time of registration, as well as the date and time of registration.
 The collection of this data is necessary in order to be able to trace any (possible) misuse of the email address of a data subject at a later date and therefore serves to provide legal protection for the controller.

-The newsletters of Carrotees UG (limited liability) contain so-called tracking pixels.
-A tracking pixel is a miniature graphic that is embedded in such emails and which are sent in HTML format to enable a log file recording and a log file analysis to enable.
-This enables a statistical evaluation of the success or failure of online marketing campaigns can be carried out.
-Based on the embedded tracking pixel, it is possible for Carrotees UG (haftungsbeschränkt) detect whether and when an email from a affected person has been opened and which links in the email contained links by the affected person were accessed by them.
+Newsletters from Carrotees UG (haftungsbeschränkt) contain what are known as tracking pixels.
+A tracking pixel is a tiny graphic embedded in emails sent in HTML format to enable log file recording and analysis.
+This allows for a statistical evaluation of the success or failure of online marketing campaigns.
+Using the embedded tracking pixel, Carrotees UG (haftungsbeschränkt) can identify whether and when an email was opened by a user and which links within the email were clicked.

 Such personal data collected via the tracking pixels contained in the newsletters is stored and evaluated by the controller in order to optimize the newsletter dispatch and to tailor the content of future newsletters even better to the interests of the data subject.
 This personal data is not passed on to third parties.
 Data subjects are entitled to revoke their separate declaration of consent given via the double opt-in procedure at any time.
 After revocation, this personal data will be deleted by the controller.
 Carrotees UG (limited liability) automatically interprets unsubscribing from the newsletter as revocation.